kayo-willian/packet-tracer-labs/04-dns-server/README.md

 - Double checking every IP field carefully matters, a single typo in a gateway address is easy to miss and can silently break connectivity for that device later.

-## Next step
-Fix the gateway typo on PC1 and confirm it can resolve and reach the site too, then try adding a second A record for a different name pointing to the same or a different server.